triforkse/microservices-infrastructure/roles/logging/README.md

 ## Logstash

-[Logstash](http://logstash.net) role for deploying and managing Logstash 1.5 with Docker and systemd.
+Logging role for deploying and managing [Logstash](http://logstash.net) 1.5 with Docker and systemd.

 ## Variables